emrearan/emrearan/README.md

 - 👀 I’m interested in data engineering, AI, and building scalable data pipelines that create insights
 - 🌱 I’m currently learning data science, AI, and Unity
 - 🤝 I’m looking to collaborate on scalable and efficient data solutions
-- ⚡ Fast learner with a strong ability to simplify complex topics
+- ⚡ Fast learner, skilled at simplifying complex topics and presenting them effectively
 - 🏀 I enjoy basketball, travelling, computer games, and a good beer
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/emrearan14/)